jnozzi/cocoadev.com/markdown/AppleAntiAliasingThreshold.md

-If you need to turn off anti-aliasing in General/XCode (or any app), just do the following:
+If you need to turn off anti-aliasing in XCode (or any app), just do the following:

-    defaults write com.apple.Xcode General/AppleAntiAliasingThreshold 128
+    defaults write com.apple.Xcode AppleAntiAliasingThreshold 128

 Gotta love Google!! --zootbobbalu